marmstr4/HISPEC10_Geant4_Sim/README.md

 The init_vis.mac macro is designed to use DAWN as the visualiser, therefore DAWN will also need to be installed.

-In order to build the application create a new directory in HISPEC10_Geant4_Sim (i.e build).
+In order to build the application create a new directory in HISPEC10_Geant4_Sim (i.e mkdir build).
-Then run cmake on main directory (i.e cmake PATH/HISPEC10_Geant4_Sim)
+Then once inside this new directory run cmake on main directory (i.e cmake PATH/HISPEC10_Geant4_Sim)

 Symbolic links from the build directory named clx and dweiko will also need to be created to the executables in the CLX and DWEIKO directories.